conedevelopment/sprucecss/README.md

 ## Documentation

-For complete the documentation, please visit our site at [sprucecss.com](https://sprucecss.com).
+For the complete documentation, please visit our site at [sprucecss.com](https://sprucecss.com).
+You can edit it at our [separate repository](https://github.com/conedevelopment/sprucecss-site).

 ### Getting Started